EUR USD: What to Know About the Most Traded Currency Pair

 You might hear trading the EUR/USD currency pair as “trading the euro.”
 The value of the pair is affected by policies by the government and supply and demand in currency markets.

-The Basics and Rates of EUR/USD
+The Basics of EUR/USD

 Around the world, EUR/USD is one of the most traded currency pairs because it represents the largest markets in the world and their economies.